maxcountryman/flask-login/docs/index.rst

 ----------------
 .. data:: current_user

    A proxy for the current user.
+An object of class `LocalProxy`_.

+   Warning: never try pass this between contexts or save it in a database.
+   For this use `current_user._get_current_object()`

 .. autofunction:: login_fresh